|

 I know—I did all that during my apprenticeship to the craft, too.
 It was hell.

-That’s why I do what I do now—putting so much advice out there free on the advice column and this blog and making so much of the basics available cheap through my books—because I want you to get the rudiments you need in order to judge for yourself what out there is really useful and what is nonsense being passed around by folks who want to be gurus more than they want to be adepts.
+That’s why I do what I do now—putting so much advice out there free on this blog and my advice column and making so much of the basics available cheap through my books—because I want you to get the rudiments you need in order to judge for yourself what out there is really useful and what is nonsense being passed around by folks who want to be gurus more than they want to be adepts.

 There’s a lot of ‘em.